daved/parth/README.md

 # parth

-    import "github.com/codemodus/parth"
+    go get "github.com/codemodus/parth"

 Package parth provides a simple API for accessing path segments.

-Accessing multiple segments may produce errors at any stage, so be mindful of when they are checked.
+When returning an int of any size, the first whole number within the specified segment will be returned.
+When returning a float of any size, the first decimal number within the specified segment will be returned.

 ## Usage